 (4898.63)

-Waveform generation: Generate the MC-OOK waveform by using either On-WG or Off-WG according to the WUR-Sync.
+Waveform generation: Generate the WUR OOK waveform by using either On-WG or Off-WG according to the WUR-Sync.
 The samples in Off-WG have zero energy.
 WUR-Sync bit duration TSync is 2 µs.
 Symbol randomization and per-transmit-chain CSD is applied within the waveform generation step.

 ….